-I applied online and the process took 2 weeks – interviewed at Verizon Wireless in November 2012.
+I applied online.
+The process took 2 weeks – interviewed at Verizon Wireless (Irvine, CA) in November 2012.

-I applied online and the process took 2 months – interviewed at Verizon Wireless in August 2012.
+I applied online.
+The process took 2+ months – interviewed at Verizon Wireless (Irvine, CA) in August 2012.

 The second interview, I was contacted by the manager of the project.
 He asked questions